-All Voyage prices shown in this brochure are in pounds sterling and are per person based on full occupancy of the cabin accommodation unless otherwise stated.
+All Voyage prices shown on this website are in euros and are per person based on full occupancy of the cabin accommodation unless otherwise stated.

 We reserve the right to amend the price of unsold holidays at any time and correct errors in the prices of confirmed holidays.
 You will be advised of the current price of the voyage or air package holiday you wish to book before your contract is confirmed.
-We also reserve the right to increase the price of confirmed holidays solely to allow for increases which are a direct consequence of changes in:
+The price of your confirmed holidays is subject at all times to variations in:

-(i) the price of the carriage of passengers, resulting from the cost of fuel or other power sources;
+(i) the price of transportation resultingfrom the cost of fuel or other power sources;

-(ii) the level of dues, taxes or fees chargeable for services applicable to the holiday imposed by third parties not directly involved in the performance of the holiday, including tourist taxes, landing taxes or embarkation or disembarkation fees at ports and airports; and
+(ii) the level of taxes or fees applicable to the holiday imposed by third parties not directly involved in the performanceof your holiday, including tourist taxes, landing taxes or embarkation or disembarkation fees at ports and airports; or

-You will be charged for the amount of any increase in accordance with this clause.
-However, if this means that you have to pay an increase of more than 8% of the price of your confirmed holiday (excluding any insurance premiums, amendment charges and/or additional services or travel arrangements), you will have the option of accepting a change to another holiday if we are able to offer one (if this is of equivalent or higher quality you will not have to pay more but if it is of lower quality you will be refunded the difference in price), or cancel-ling and receiving a full refund of all monies paid to us, except for any insurance premiums and any amendment charges and/or additional services or travel arrangements.
-Should you wish to cancel under these circumstances you must exercise your right to do so within 7 days from the date of the invoice we send you showing the increase.
+You will be charged for the amount of any increase in accordance with this clause and, where this is necessary, we will notify you of the relevant adjustments by issuing a new invoice.
+However, if this means that you have to pay an increase of more than 8% of the total price of your confirmed holiday (excluding any amendment charges and/or additional services or travel arrangements), you will have the option of accepting the price increase and paying the requested amount, accepting a change to another holiday if we are able to offer one (if this is of equivalent or higher quality you will not have to pay more but if it is of lower quality you will be refunded the difference in price), or cancelling and receiving a full refund of all monies paid to us, except for any amendment charges and/or additional services or travel arrangements not forming part of your package.
+Should you decide to cancel for this reason, you must exercise your right to do so within 14 days from the issue date on your new invoice.